Healthy Oat Cookies

 - Blend half of the rolled oats into fine oat flour.

 - Add the tahini and maple syrup to the flax mixture and whisk together until smooth.

-- Add the rolled oats, oat flour, sea salt and baking soda to the mixing bowl with the wet ingredients.
+- Add the rolled oats, oat flour, sea salt and baking powder to the mixing bowl with the wet ingredients.

 - Fold in the hemp seeds, raisins and chocolate chips.

 - Spray a baking tray with non-stick cooking spray or line with parchment paper or a silicone baking-mat.